-We’ve seen marketers choose jobs based on a few thousand dollars when they might burn years in the wrong role, miss out on a huge equity win, or lose the opportunity to develop key skills.
-As more evidence of the gender pay gap and other signs of inequality have surfaced, having a thoughtful and data-driven approach to assessing compensation is more important than ever.
+We’ve seen marketers choose jobs based on the last few thousand dollars when they might end up burning years in the wrong role, miss out on a huge equity win, or lose the opportunity to develop key skills.
+And given the evidence of the gender pay gap and other signs of inequality, having a thoughtful and data-driven approach to assessing compensation is more important than ever.

-Therefore, we offer some important factors to consider when evaluating an offer.
-We also provide a tool that can help you understand the exact value of your startup compensation package.
+Below are some important factors to consider when evaluating an offer.
+We also provide a tool that can help you understand and calculate the value of your startup compensation package across a range of scenarios.

 - Think deeply about your personal situation and risk profile.

-- Can you take a lower salary in exchange for higher equity that can be life changing if your company is successful?
+- Can you take a lower salary in exchange for higher equity that can be life-changing if your company is successful?
+Or, to build skills that will increase your future earnings trajectory?

 - Do you have a high mortgage or expenses and need more predictable cash flows?